crate/cloud-reference/docs/overview.rst

 Backups
 -------

-You can find the Backups page in the detailed view of your cluster.
+You can find the Backups page in the detailed view of your cluster, you can see and restore all existing backups here.

 By default, a backup is made every hour.
-You can see and restore all existing backups here.
+The backups are kept for 14 days.
+If a cluster is suspended for a longer period, we also keep the last 14 backups indefinitely.

 The Backups tab provides a list of all your backups.
 By default, a backup is made every hour.